shalithasuranga/neutralinojs-server-windows/README.md

 > build
 ```

-- If you some cleaning :)
+- If you need some cleaning :)

 ```bash
 > clean